GMAT Ratio And Proportion Questions With Solutions, Download PDF

 Question 11

 The respective ratio of two numbers is 16 : 21.
-If the first number is increased by 30% and the second number is decreased by 20%, what will be the respective ratio of the first and the second number?
+If the first number is increased by 30% and the second number is decreased by 20%, what will be the ratio of the first and second numbers?

 Show Answer